Particular/docs.particular.net/tutorials/nservicebus-101/lesson-3/tutorial.md

 ---
-title: "NServiceBus 101 Lesson 3: Managing multiple endpoints"
+title: "NServiceBus 101 Lesson 3: Multiple endpoints"
 ---

 Up until this point, we have constrained our activities to a single endpoint, but this is not how real systems behave.
-The strength of a messaging application is the ability to run code in multiple processes, on multiple servers, which can all collaborate by exchanging messages.
+The strength of a messaging system is the ability to run code in multiple processes, on multiple servers, which can all collaborate by exchanging messages.

 In this lesson, we'll move our message handler to a different endpoint, and discussing the concepts that go along with running more than one endpoint.